joefearnley/kaboomr/README.md

 ## Installation

-First set up a mysql database and update your .env file with the correct credentials.

-Clone this repository
+- Clone this repository
 ```bash
 git clone https://github.com/joefearnley/kaboomr.git
 cd kaboomr
 ```

+- Set up a mysql database and update your `.env` file with the correct credentials.

+- Also, add the correct email settings in your `.env` file

-Install dependencies
+- Install dependencies
 ```bash
 composer install
 ```

-Migrate the data
+- Migrate the data
 ```bash
 php artisan migrate
 ```